ahmedelbagory332/Android-Developer/My-Cv.md

 ### Caching data app with clean architecture
 - Android Caching Project with Kotlin and MVVM by clean architecture.
 [Check it](https://github.com/ahmedelbagory332/Caching_Data_With_Clean_Architecture)

-### Waffar
+### New App MVI
-- e-commerce app by navigation component and mvvm with retrofit,hilt, co-routines.
-[Check it](https://github.com/ahmedelbagory332/Waffar)
+- news app that allows users to get headlines based on their preferences and search articles.
+[Check it](https://github.com/ahmedelbagory332/News-App-MVI)

 ###  Bego Chat
 - Bego Chat is chat application in Kotlin and Firebase with the following features: user status like typing,